joshis1/shreyas_joshi/_posts/Embedded_Linux/2020-03-26-Zedboard_Yocto_NFS.markdown

 $sudo gedit /etc/default/nfs-kernel-server
 {% endhighlight %}

 Now, edit this file to include the version 2.
+First, find the line saying - "RPCNFSDCOUNT=8".
+Change this to include Version 2 also.
+Update/edit as follows to enable NFSv2 on Ubuntu Linux.

 {% highlight ruby %}
 # Number of servers to start up